MARK BANDO'S WEBSITE

 So there you have it in a nutshell-this all happened in recent memory.
 The value of my WW2 US Airborne collection of uniforms and insignia which started in 1970, suddenly tripled due to the SPR syndrome.
 Band of Brothers just made things more expensive.
 Although my holdings gained in value, I still long for the old days, when sale items were usually what they were represented to be and prices were still sane.
 MOST of the US WW2 101st Airborne uniforms like Ike jackets and officer blouses being offered on E Bay and other public markets, are FAKE.
 What I mean is that they are 'Hump Jobs', put together using real components like stripped Ike jackets or officer blouses, adding original patches, rank insignia and ribbons, and with a bit of knowledge.
 This is one reason why I WON'T supply unit rosters to people who request them almost weekly on my forum.
 Having company and regiment affiliation info, ranks, names and serial numbers, is a goldmine for the hump job artists who need fake but fact-based provenance to attach to their creations, to add that last convincing touch of supposed originality.

 This page offers examples of unquestionably original uniforms acquired directly from vets or their families BEFORE the insane prices started-up.
 My purpose in posting these is to inform collectors of what real stuff looks like (see also Insignia, Equipment, and Souvenirs pages), not to gloat about what I've got.
 However, the sad truth is, that a skilled hump job, using original parts, looks just the same as an original dress uniform.
 Add a laundry number and a vet's name and unit, and you've created a piece which is going to be difficult or impossible to debunk.
 So know your source and ASSUME everything else offered on the market is fake.
 Paranoia is a virtue in WW2 collecting.
-Direct vet sources or their families is about the only way any more, to know what you are buying is what it appears to be.
+Direct vet sources or their families is about the only way any more, to know what you are buying is

 Just remember when buying from many dealers and most public auctions like E Bay- Buyer Beware!!!!!
 WW2 Airborne collecting has become a MINEFIELD, every bit as dangerous as collecting WW2 SS artifacts or anything else of high monetary value.